What is Knee Voltage and Nominal Voltage? Difference, Examples

 Difference between Knee Voltage and Nominal Voltage

 There is a huge difference between Knee voltage and nominal voltage.
 Knee voltage is related to a particular device that depends upon its own operating characteristics.
 On the other hand, nominal voltage is used for the classification of voltage levels for a particular system or circuit.
+In simple words, the knee voltage is the minimum voltage at which a diode starts conducting whereas the nominal voltage is the standard operating voltage of a system or device.

 Read Also: